-- Take turmeric in your food, a spice widely used in Indian cooking, to lower blood sugar.7
+- Take turmeric in your food, a spice widely used in Indian cooking, to lower blood sugar.6

 Go With ADA Guidelines And Have Diabetic Superfoods

 You could try and adhere to the American Diabetes Association (ADA) diet guidelines for better glycemic control.
-The distilled-down form of the ADA is as follows8:
+The distilled-down form of the ADA is as follows:7

-- Consume between 15 and 20 percent of your daily calories from protein.
+- Consume between 15 and 20% of your daily calories from protein.

-- Get 60 to 70 percent of your calorie intake every day from carbohydrates as well as monounsaturated fats.
+- Get 60 to 70% of your calorie intake every day from carbohydrates as well as monounsaturated fats.

 - Have no more than 200 mg of cholesterol every day.

 The ADA suggests consuming diabetes superfoods to help you on your way.
-This includes9:
+This includes:8